ABOUT US

 Values and principles

 Mad House's core values are openness, non-discrimination and equality.
-For the first years, Mad House was an artist-driven collective.
-Later on, the organisation has become more stable and Mad House employs a few production professionals on a permanent basis and part-time curators and technician.
-Mad House strives to be a good place to work, to develop its activities in relation to the needs of the artistic field and audiences, to learn from mistakes, to reduce competition within the art field, and also to experiment with new ways of working.
+For the first few years, Mad House was an artist-driven collective.
+After a year of operation, the organisation has become more stable and Mad House employs a few production professionals on a permanent basis and a curator and technician with an artist background on a part-time basis.
+Mad House strives to be a good place to work, to develop its activities in relation to the needs of the artistic field and audiences, to learn from mistakes, to reduce competition between artistic actors and also to experiment with new ways of working without prejudice.

 Association